1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ### Belt Tension
 It's kinda difficult to explain the correct belt tension, so you'd have to experiment a bit with that.
 Generally speaking, the belt shouldn't be too tightened up and shouldn't be too loose either.
-If it's too tight, too much pressure will be put onto the motor shaft - if it's too loose though, the belt might slip.
+If it's too tight, too much pressure will be put onto the motor shaft which will do harm, the belt can snap etc. - if it's too loose though, the belt might even slip.
+Either state (too tensioned and too loose) can cause artifacts.

-If you can 'bend' the belt down a bit by putting a some pressure with your finger onto it but you still feel an amount of resistance, then it's a good sign that you're in the right area of tension.
+My 'rule of thumb' here is: if you can bend the belt down a bit by applying some pressure with your finger onto it but you still feel a good amount of resistance, then it's a good sign that you're in the right area of tension.
+So start from there and if you feel or need to do so, play around with different belt tensions while printing the same bject over and over again for finding the best tension for your setup.

+??? info "Some Notes On Belt Tension"

+    People often recommend "Tighten your belts!", but that's actually not always the solution if artifacts like layer shifts occur.
+    As a matter of fact, I made many different tests with my Neos and evaluated the different influences of factors like belt tension, wheel position, quality of ball bearings of the wheels, a trammed vs. untrammed frame/printer setup and so on.
+And to be honest: a belt being too loose in terms of being the cause for severe problems only occured when it was really *that* loose that even someone who has no experience at all with this would notice it.
+If a belt is sagging, I'd assume that a user would notice that and realizes that this can't be good.

+    Don't get me wrong - *of course* different tensions of the belts *do* have a certain influence of the quality of the print, and it might be worth to finetune the tension for getting the last little amount of perfection out of your print.
+    And yes, of course, if a belt is too loose, then it can slip or it can cause layer shifts due to a slight 'lag' which occurs when the motors start to drive the belt or when a sudden change of the direction occurs.
+    But: a belt being too tight can cause artifacts as well.
+Not only that - it can and actually will harm the hardware.
+Users reported not only snapped belts or harmed motors, one even reported a bent bracket where the motor of the Y-axis was mount to.
+So, believe me or not: even though there are people in forums and on YouTube who claim that a belt can't be too tight - it definitely can.

+    Using the abovementioned 'method' of roughly setting your belt tension to a 'medium' value, I found that other factors have a much bigger impact on the print quality and the reliability and well-functioning of the whole printer.
+    Let me give you two short examples to show you what I mean:
+    - If your wheels are too tight, of course you also need to increase the belt tension - but in that case it's not the belt tension what's causing the issue in the first place, it's the wrong position of the wheels.
+    - If you have bad ball bearings at the wheels (which is actually most likely the case due to the cheap parts being used), then those may cause an irregular/inconsistent movement of the wheels and you can feel regular 'hiccups' while moving the belonging part (like the bedgantry or the printhead).
+You can *feel* how you have to apply more force at certain spots when moving the part manually by hand, as it feels like it's getting stuck at certain spots.
+So a belt being too loose isn't the cause of the problem here and therefore tightening up your belt isn't the solution - replacing the bad bearings with some quality ones is.

+    So, use your brain and don't always follow the typical answers like "Tighten you belts!" when you're experiencing issues like layer shifts for example.
+Instead, look at your printer more 'holistic' and see the different parts which are working together in the end.
+Pay attention to each of them, once again starting by inspecting the frame and making sure everything is still trammed and set up well here.
+Due to vibrations and repetitive motions screws can come loose, parts can and will wear out and therefore a frame or other parts you set up a while ago can and will come out of alignment by time.

 ??? example "Belt Maintenance"

     - Check the belt tension from time to time as it might wear out and lengthen a bit.
     - Check the teeth of the belt if they are still good looking or if they're worn out or if even some teethe are missing.
     - Check if you can see any cracks at the belt.
     - Check the gear wheels of the motors which are driving the belts.
 Are they also looking ok?
 Did they become loose on the motor shaft somehow?

+??? example "Broken/Snapped Belt"

+    When you experience a broken/snapped/ripped belt, it's most likely caused by too much belt tension.
+Of course the belt itself can be physically harmed as well when grinding across sharp edges or when it gets old, but you should notice that when examining the belt every now and then when doing the regular maintenace of your printer.

+    If you encounter a snapped belt, get yourself a good quality one as a replacement - don't go with the cheapest no-name product you can get.
+    I'd suggest to look out for an original "Gates GT2" belt.
+You can get them in different lengths, like one or five meters.
+    Then get yourself some of those metal clamps you have to crimp at the ends of the belts as well.
+If you feel insecure about how to properly add those clamps to the belt and how to actually crimp them properly, practice crimping a few to your old broken belt.

+    Crimp one of those clamps to one end of the belt, measure the belonging length of the belt and apply the other one, then cut off the rest of it.
+    Install the belt by disassembling the belonging parts like the belt tensioners (see the notes on how to do so in the belonging sections).
+    Pay attention to route the belt in the correct way and not being twisted and adjust the tension of the belt once everything is reassembled.

 ---

 ### Belt Tensioner